Skip to content

 Team Fortress 2

 This guide covers the map cycle, adding custom maps, and setting up a fast download (sv_downloadurl) so players are not stuck on the Source engine's painfully slow built-in download.
-Complete Getting Started first.
+Complete Getting started with your Team Fortress 2 server first.

 The Map Cycle